-- This is obviously legislation to repeal a Law or Legislation that never came into effect.
-The reason being it is Brexit related, which will probably surprise no-one.
-So back in 2018 Plant Health Legislation is important in facilitating trade of plants and plant-based products so that is the general context. - 2730 So with an eye on the post-Brexit world there was some work done in 2018 on the advice of DEFRA about what was going to be required and in the meantime the EU has come forward with a different idea, the UK has decided to align with the EU and Guernsey cannot afford to not align with the two of them. - So unfortunately there is a bit of work that has been wasted, but this legislation obviously is being superseded by the Plant Health (Implementation) Ordinance, 2020 or something.
+- 2760 This is obviously legislation to repeal a Law or Legislation that never came into effect.
+The reason being it is Brexit related which will probably surprise no-one.
+So back in 2018 Plant Health Legislation is important in facilitating trade of plants and plant-based products so that is the general context. - So with an eye on the Post-Brexit world there was some work done in 2018 on the advice of DEFRA about what was going to be required and in the meantime the EU has come forward with a different idea, the UK has decided to align with the EU and Guernsey cannot afford to not align with the two of them.

+So unfortunately there is a bit of work that has been wasted, but this legislation obviously being superseded by the Plant Health (Implementation) Ordinance, 2020 or something.
 So hopefully it is very uncontentious.
+I hope there are not any technical questions on it because I do not think I will

-I hope there are not any technical questions on it because I do not think I will be able to answer them, but hopefully that explains a little bit more about what it is.
+2770 very uncontentious.
+I hope there are not any technical questions on it because I do not thi be able to answer them, but hopefully that explains a little bit more about what it is.